FrankLa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Procedures
 ***************************

 To clean this data set, `run_analysis.R` needs to do the following:
--	Merges the training and the test sets to create one data set.
+-	Merge the training and the test sets to create one data set.
--	Extracts only the measurements on the mean and standard deviation for each measurement.
+-	Extract only the measurements on the mean and standard deviation for each measurement.
--	Uses descriptive activity names to name the activities in the data set
+-	Use descriptive activity names to name the activities in the data set.
--	Appropriately labels the data set with descriptive variable names.
+-	Appropriately label the data set with descriptive variable names.
--	From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+-	From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 #### 1. Merging